playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

          └── feature-shell
 ```

-<figcaption>The project folder structure at the end of Part 1.</figcaption>
+> The project folder structure at the end of Part 1.

 We started by creating a blank workspace without any application or library projects, using the Angular CLI.